downshift-js/downshift/README.md

 In the effort to provide out of the box solutions for each variation, a set of React Hooks are about to be available as part of Downshift.
-Each hook will handle a specific dropdown variation and be named accordingly: `useSelect`, `useAutocomplete`, etc.
+Each hook will handle a specific dropdown variation and be named accordingly: `useSelect`, `useCombobox`, `useMultipleSelection` etc.

 You can check the progress in the [hooks page][hooks-readme] and contribute!
-If you have a custom `<select>` dropdown and want it to be functional and accessible, jump directly to the already implemented [useSelect][useselect-readme].
-For more examples of `useSelect`, check out our [docsite](https://downshift.netlify.com/)!
+If you want to create a custom `<select>` or `combobox autocomplete` dropdown and want it to be functional and accessible, jump directly to the already implemented [useSelect][useselect-readme] and [useCombobox][combobox-readme].
+For more examples of how to use the hooks check out our [docsite](https://downshift.netlify.com/)!

+## Bundle size concerns

+Adding the hooks into this repo increased the bundle size considerably throughout its existence.
+However, since we create the bundle with `Rollup` and export both `<Downshift>` and the hooks as modules, you should be able to have the library treeshaked (pruned) and given only the code you need.
+If there are issues with this that require changes in `Downshift` configuration or code, please let us know by submitting an issue.
+Thank you!

 ## Table of Contents